Gitonos/GitonOs/Readme.md

 # GitOnOS GitHub Search

-Welcome to **GitOnOS** – your powerful solution for searching GitHub repositories with speed, efficiency, and independence.
+Welcome to **GitOnOS** – your powerful browser app for searching GitHub repositories with speed, efficiency, and independence.

 ---

-## About GitOnOS Search

-GitOnOS offers a robust, standalone GitHub search instance.
-We have engineered this platform to deliver an advanced repository discovery experience without requiring users to log in to GitHub.
-Our goal: make open-source exploration accessible to everyone, anytime.

 ---